Author: Bundy Outdoors Date Posted:19 January 2023

 Most newbies will choose a tent that spans several seasons such as a 3-season tent.
 This is a tent that has more features and adaptability to cope with several seasons, as not all hiking trips will be the same.
 However, the addition of extra features, and accessories all add to the weight and size of the tent.
 More experienced or frequent hikers will actually own more than one tent, so that they can maintain a standard pack weight or size regardless of season.

 Tents usually will have a season range, 2-Season, 3-Season, 4-Season and Mountaineering

 For some people who like to “rough” it a tent is superfluous to their needs.
 They are simply happy with a shelter as a minimum, here a hiker fly or camper fly is ideal.
-These are lightweight tent fly material that is oversized and can be strung between trees using ropes and may come with one or two poles to create a “peak” allowing for moisture run off.
+These are lightweight tent fly material that is oversized that can be strung between trees using ropes and may come with one or two poles to create a “peak” allowing for moisture runoff.

-There are also options of Hammock Tents which are exactly how they sound.
-They are a hammock which can be suspended between trees with a mozzie mesh over the top.
-A hammock tent can be used on clear, dew free nights or in conjunction with a Camper Fly or Hiker Fly.
+There are also options for Hammock Tents which are exactly how they sound.
+They are a hammock that can be suspended between trees with a mozzie mesh over the top.
+A hammock tent can be used on clear, dew-free nights or in conjunction with a Camper Fly or Hiker Fly.